namantam1/x86-assembly/README.md

 This repository provides the assembly programs I wrote while studying assembly programming from many different sources, including the book _"Programming from the Ground Up"_ by _Jonathan Bartlell_.

-This book is a must-read if you want to understand how a CPU runs programs, how memory is allocated, and how it switches back and forth between RAM and the CPU to do calculations and save results.
+This book is a must-read if you want to understand how a computer runs programs, how memory is allocated, and how it switches back and forth between RAM and the CPU (registers) to do calculations and save results.
 Additionally, you'll gain a thorough grasp of how high-level programs like C/C++ translate into machine code.

 These assembly programs are 32-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.

-> **❗Important Note:** As I am new to assembly programming, the information provided in this repository might not be entirely accurate or error-free, despite my best efforts to prevent them.
+> 👉 **Important❗** As I am new to assembly programming, the information provided in this repository might not be entirely accurate or error-free, despite my best efforts to prevent them.
 The knowledge contained in this repository is the result of information I've learned from a variety of sources.
 >
 > Your comments are very appreciated if you discover any incorrect information.
 For it, you may create a PR.
 For further information, see the guidelines for your contributions.
+>
+> 👉 The reader is assumed to have a fundamental understanding of C/C++ or at least any other programming language in order to follow this assembly programming lesson.
+You can relate to the idea discussed in this guide more if you are proficient in C/C++.
+To comprehend the notion in the upcoming context, we will use the C programming language as a guide.
+>
+> 👉 The programs in this repository can be executed directly on Linux, Mac (not tested), Windows(by installing WSL), or by using the pythonanywhere.com terminal.

+# ✨Some Basics✨ (Very Very Important)

+What does a basic program look like in C?

+1. variable definition (char, int, long, array).
+2. some if/else conditions.
+3. some loops.
+4. calling functions.

+That's it, almost every programming language has at least these four things that we can do, but the question is how the computer interprets and run it.

+Before going deep dive into it we must have some basic understanding of computer architecture.
+Every computer has:

+- CPU(central processing unit) where all operation takes place from mathematical calculation to what would happen if you click a key on your keyboard.
+- RAM(Ramdom access memory) which is a volatile memory.
+Why volatile as all data is lost on it once you restart your machine.

+There are a lot of other things in a computer but they are not useful for our context.

+Now following are the question you must ask:

+- How does the computer stores these values while running the program and do the calculation on them?
+- How the computer interprets if/else conditions and loops?
+- How a computer knows where to start executing a program?

+If we talk about a C program when it is compiled to an executable binary, It has two parts in it:

+1. data: contains values we have used in our program.
+2. text/code: actual code/logic that the computer should execute.

+For computers, these two are not different.
+When we compile our C program put a special program in it which tells the computer from where the computer should start reading the code and execute the instructions.

+# Running a program
 The code can be compiled, linked, and executed as follows:

 ```bash